niolabs/docs/docs/getting_started/README.md

 ### Running Services ###

 By now I'm sure you're more than ready to see something happen.
-Click the "start" icon from the top of the service canvas and you should see some logs appear in the terminal where you ran nio from.
+Click the "start" icon from the top of the service canvas and you should see some logs appear in the terminal where you ran n.io from.

 <dl>
   <dt>    [2016-03-05 00 : 32 : 05.189] NIO [INFO] [SimulateAndLog.Log] Block : Log (type : LoggerBlock) status is configured</dt>